WhiteMagic3333/CP-Algo/Mistakes/Readme.md

 1. Always look for patterns
 2. Try thinking for different approaches (dp, binary search, math, graphs, cycle finding) as well
 3. multiset.erase(multiset.find(element)) instead of multiset.erase(element)
-4. Capital YES (only in codeforces)
+4. Capital YES (only in codeforces) (Ensure Ouput is in lowercase/uppercase as per the problem)

-Additional Notes

-1. For problems having both 1 based and 0 based indexing, finding a clean coding design, resuable

 Varible names
 ga = greates_after (suffix array)